Learn all about an FCNR account with RBL Bank: how to open an account, interest rates, currencies supported, and how to transfer funds.

 - The speed of transaction claim depends on funds availability, approval by Wise’s proprietary verification system and systems availability of our partners’ banking system, and may not be available for all transactions

-- Interest earned is tax-free in India.
+- Earnings are tax-free in India.

 - US dollars